How to Start a Pet Accessories Business: 5 Essential Tools for Beginners

 Why Start a Pet Accessories Business?

 Crazy about your pup or kitty?
 Then you’re in for a treat!
-Launching a pet accessories business is like turning your love for pets into a super fun side hustle.
-You can make simple gear—collars, bandanas, or toys—using fabric scraps or materials you already own.
+Turning your love for pets into a side hustle lets you make simple gear—collars, bandanas, or toys—using fabric scraps or materials you already own.
 Build pieces you’d use with your own pet.
 Demand for quality accessories is steady all year, and you can run everything from home.

 “My pup Buster sparked my love for custom bandanas, and now I’m obsessed—it’s so fun!” – Jessica, Founder of ‘Buster’s Bow-Wows’